The Pretender (Foo Fighters song): Music video

 The music video was directed by Sam Brown.
 It is presented in letterbox format and heavily employs pans, zooms, and tracking shots.
 It consists of the band performing the song in an airplane hangar with many strip lights on the ceiling.
 Behind the band is a large red screen, which is thick and solid.
 The band is then faced by what appears to be a riot police officer, who stands behind a black line in front of the band.
 As the song progresses, he is joined by more riot police officers who line up at the same black line.
-Panning left-to-right across this lineup, each police officer is seen to have a number on his chest, which are in order counting down, hinting at a buildup toward the approaching climax.
+Panning left-to-right across this lineup, each police officer is seen to have a number on his chest, which are in order counting down.
 As the quieter bridge begins, the video slows down and the officers charge the band.
 Just as the band begins the song's louder chorus, the screen suddenly explodes and a red liquid erupts from it, overwhelming the police officers, but affecting the band to a lesser extent.
 At the end of the video, Dave Grohl is shown slamming his guitar on the floor as he falls to his knees.
 The visual effects in the video were done by Mechnology Visual Effects in Burbank, California.